Veteran aims to run 870 miles from Scotland to Cornwall in 17 days for charity

 Eddie Towler, from Bradford, West Yorkshire, set off on Friday from John o’Groats in Scotland and aims to run an average of 55 miles a day until he reaches Land’s End in Cornwall on May 29.

-Mr Towler’s mission is in aid of three causes – the MS Society, the Motor Neurone Disease (MND) Association and the Army Benevolent Fund – but he was first encouraged to challenge himself when he saw Sir Tom walking 100 laps of his garden before his 100th birthday during the first national lockdown, which raised a total of £38.9 million for the NHS.
+Mr Towler’s mission is in aid of three causes – the MS Society, the Motor Neurone Disease (MND) Association and ABF The Soldiers’ Charity – but he was first encouraged to challenge himself when he saw Sir Tom walking 100 laps of his garden before his 100th birthday during the first national lockdown, which raised a total of £38.9 million for the NHS.

 Mr Towler, 54, joined the Armed Forces in 1984 and spent 12 years in the 1st Battalion Duke of Wellington Regiment – the same as Sir Tom.